 In her spare time, Chelsea enjoys hiking, writing and making music.
 She is very excited to be part of the Pachaysana family, striving to decolonize our minds and collaborate in intentional and non-extractive ways.

 Daniel "Millaghe" Acosta

 Community Coordinator and Instructor

 Daniel was born in Ecuador, where his parents instilled upon him the importance of working with the communities of his country.
 A communication specialist, community activist and defender of Mother Earth, Daniel’s mission is to work with the children and youth, helping to bring them into a more intimate relationship with the earth, agriculture and the protection of seeds.
 He lives in Santa Teresa de Pintag where his community projects crossover between art, liberation pedagogy and agro-ecology.
 Currently he is carrying out a Seed Bank project, which seeks to build greater consciousness of local identity via the cultivation and curation of diverse seeds.
-Somewhat of a renaissance-man, Daniel has studied, both formally and informally, Communication, Political Law, Global Education, Local Empowerment, Theatre, Film, Permaculture and Agroecology.
+With formal studies in communications, Daniel is a a renaissance-man, having also studied, formally and informally Political Law, Global Education, Local Empowerment, Theatre, Film, Permaculture and Agroecology.